Generic elasticity of thermal, under-constrained systems

 with $\kappa_S=k_B(N_\mathrm{1st}^\ast-2)/2D\mathcal{V}^\ast$.
 Hence, not only energetic rigidity \cite{Merkel2019,Lee2022}, but also entropic rigidity is determined by the properties of the SSS that is created at the athermal transition point.

-For $\gamma=0$, the scaling of the tension is plotted in Fig.~\ref{fig:overview-t-e} (blue dashed line).
+For $\gamma=0$, the scaling of the tension $t_S$ is plotted in Fig.~\ref{fig:overview-t-e} as a function of $\varepsilon$ (blue dashed line).
 This tension scaling is consistent with known results for some under-constrained systems, including freely jointed chains \cite{Rubinstein2003} or incompressible membranes without bending rigidity \cite{Durand2022} close to their respective fully stretched states.

-We now discuss the general case of finite spring stiffness $K$ and finite temperature $T$.
+We now discuss the general case of \emph{finite} spring stiffness $K$ and \emph{finite} temperature $T$.
 To get an intuition for the interplay between entropic and energetic elasticity, we consider boundary conditions that ensure $\gamma=0$ and constant tension $t>0$ (horizontal gray line in Fig.~\ref{fig:overview-t-e}).
 In the thermal stiff-spring limit, $K\rightarrow\infty$, this leads to a negative strain $\varepsilon_S<0$ (blue arrow), which is according to Eq.~\eqref{eq:tS}: $\varepsilon_S = -\kappa_ST/t$ (blue dashed line).
 When we now allow for a finite spring constant $K$, the springs additionally stretch, increasing the total strain by some amount $\varepsilon_E$ to the total strain $\varepsilon=\varepsilon_S+\varepsilon_E$ (red and black arrows, respectively).
 For sufficiently small temperatures, the network geometry is on average not very different from the athermal network.
 So, using Eq.~\eqref{eq:tE}, we have $\varepsilon_E = t/\kappa_E$ (red dashed line).
 Thus, the total strain depends on tension as (black solid line)

 In other words, entropic and an energetic rigidity act in series (Fig.~\ref{fig:overview-t-e}).
-The rigorous analysis in our companion paper confirms that this intuitive explanation leads to the exact result for $N_\mathrm{1st}^\ast\gg1$ \cite{Note1}.
+The rigorous analysis in our companion paper confirms that this intuitive explanation leads to the exact result for $N_\mathrm{1st}^\ast\gg1$ \cite{Note1}, a limit that we expect many physically relevant systems to be in.

 Inverting Eq.~\eqref{eq:e-t} we find:

 where $\theta:=4\kappa_ST/[\kappa_E(\varepsilon + b_\varepsilon\gamma^2)^2]$.
 Again, the $\gamma$ dependency included here is obtained in the companion paper \cite{Note1}.
 We find for the shear modulus \cite{Note1}: